Explaining Graph Neural Networks for Node Similarity on Graphs: Experiments

 We compute the fidelity and effect overlap metrics for different values of sparsity from 0 up to 0.9 with increments of 0.1, when using GAE to learn embeddings.
 The results are shown in Fig.~\ref{fig:sparsity_results}.
 We observe that the actionable and consistent properties of GB explanations remain almost constant across all datasets.
 This implies that when obtaining GB explanations, we can further reduce the set of edges in the explanation by up to 90\%, and the different effects on the similarity scores will be preserved.
 This is beneficial for applications in which a more compact explanation is desired.

 \paragraph{Examples.} We present concrete examples of the explanations obtained by GNNExplainer and Integrated Gradients in Fig.~\ref{fig:case_study}.
-For this case study, we train node embeddings using GAE on the DBpedia50k knowledge graph~\cite{DBLP:conf/aaai/ShiW18}.
+For this case study, we train node embeddings using GAE on the DBpedia50k knowledge graph~\citep{DBLP:conf/aaai/ShiW18}.
 We then select the most relevant edges according to the explanation values assigned by each method.
 We consider two entities in the graph: \emph{Lilium} and \emph{Dendrobium}, which are two genera of flowering plants.
 Their similarity is reflected in a cosine similarity value of 0.705.
 We denote the effect attributed to each edge with colors, with blue indicating an increase in the similarity, red a decrease, and gray indicating little or no effect.
 When we obtain explanations with GNNExplainer, we observe that a few edges increase the similarity score, and none of them are in the 1-hop neighborhood of the entities, where their similarities are apparent.
 Both entities belong to the \emph{Plant} kingdom and the \emph{Flowering Plant} division.
-With gradient-based explanations, we observe that edges containing this information contribute to increase the similarity score, with the highest contributions (illustrated with the thickness of the edges) assigned to the relationships with \emph{Plant} and \emph{Flowering Plant}.
-Overall, we note that that gradient-based explanations are intuitive, by indicating both the magnitude and direction in which inputs affect similarity scores.
+With gradient-based explanations, we observe that edges containing this information contribute to the increase of the similarity score, with the highest contributions (illustrated with the thickness of the edges) assigned to the relationships with \emph{Plant} and \emph{Flowering Plant}.
+Conversely, this analytical framework also enables the identification of specific informational elements that exert a negative influence on the calculated similarity score, thereby facilitating diagnostic assessment of dissimilarity factors.
+Overall, we note that gradient-based explanations are intuitive, by indicating both the magnitude and direction in which inputs affect similarity scores.